hpi-swa-teaching/GameMecha/source/GM-AcceptanceTest.package/GMCollisionTestGeneratorMorphContainer.class/README.md

-A Morph with two submorphs providing the setup and creation of the collision scenario for the GMCollisionAcceptanceGenerator.
+This is a morph with two submorphs, providing the setup and creation of the collision scenario for the GMCollisionTestGenerator.